SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 {% hint style="warning" %}
 **Please note!**&#x20;
 If you didn't start your free 21-day trial, take a look at the [**SysKit Point trial article**](trial.md) for details on getting started.
-At any point during the 21 days of the free trial, you can purchase a SysKit Point subscription.
+At any point during the 21 days of the free trial, you can purchase a SysKit Point Cloud subscription.
 In order to retain your data after your free trial has expired, a SysKit Point subscription needs to be purchased within 21 days of your trial period ending.
 {% endhint %}

-## Purchasing Your SysKit Point Subscription
+## Purchase Your SysKit Point Cloud Subscription

 To purchase the subscription, complete the following steps:

   * Click the **Buy Now** button, located in the top right corner of your SysKit Point trial screen
-  * On the **SysKit Subscriptions (1)** site that opens, log into the SysKit Point account you used for the trial
+  * On the **SysKit Subscriptions (1)** site that opens, sign-in with the M365 account you used to start the trial

 This will open a screen with **information about your SysKit Point subscription**.